xuyuji9000/reading/links-and-notes/Linux Device Drivers, Third Edition.md

 This chapter describes how the network interfaces fit in with the rest of the Linux kernel and provides example in the form of a memory-based modularized network interface, which is called snull.

+Page 546

+TTY drivers

+a tty device gets its name from the very old abbreviation of teletypewriter and was originally associated with the physical or virtual terminal connection to a Unix machine.
+Over time, the name also come to mean any serial port style device, as terminal connections could also be created over such a connection.
+Some examples of physical tty devices are serial ports, USB-to-serial-port converters, and some types of modems that need special processing to work properly.